 A successful CESR application gives entry to the specialist register and to the medical register (without the PLAB test).

-You must demonstrate that your specialist training and/or specialist qualifications and/or specialist experience are equivalent to the requirements of the UK training curriculum.
-Further information about the application process and what evidence you need to provide is available for clinical radiology applicants and clinical oncology applicants.
+To apply for a CESR in clinical radiology or clinical oncology, you must demonstrate that your specialist training and/or qualifications and/or experience are equivalent to the requirements of the relevant UK training curriculum.
+Further information about different types of CESR applications, the application process and the evidence you need to provide is available for clinical radiology and clinical oncology.